 Sprint planning is the first step in any engineering process.
 It is the first opportunity for the entire team to get together and discuss a planned set of features with engineering and business.
 By the end of planning, everyone on the team should have a good understanding of the work that will be undertaken during the sprint.

 There are a number of steps that need to be taken in order to ensure everyone is able to correctly execute a planned sprint.
 First, features planned for the sprint should be presented to the rest of the team.
 Implementers (engineers, designers, QA, etc.) then ask questions to define the scope of the work before assigning a point value to the feature.
 When sizing stories, it is important to take into account any risk or uncertainty that may be a part of the work.
-For instance, adding a feature that follows a well-known pattern documented by your organization has inherently less risk (and therefore should have fewer points assigned) than a feature that requires a new or seldom used approach.
+For instance, adding a feature that follows a well-known pattern documented by your organization has inherently less risk (and therefore should have fewer points assigned) than a feature that requires a new or seldom-used approach.
 Once the work has been sized, the project manager can work with product owners and engineers to assign work to the sprint.
-The amount of work added to the sprint should roughly equal the number of points completed in previous sprints (i.e. your average velocity) and agreed upon by the whole team.
+The amount of work added to the sprint should roughly equal the number of points completed in previous sprints (i.e. your average velocity) and be agreed upon by the whole team.

 After a set of features have been assigned, it should be broken down into smaller steps by engineers and others responsible for completing the work.
 Each step should encompass a single piece of work that is limited in scope so it can be completed in a reasonable amount of time.
 The specifics of how this is done and how small each step should be decided by the team.
 While breaking down tasks, engineers should rely on the team’s documented patterns and prior work to identify tasks that will follow a known path to completion.
 Any work that doesn’t follow known patterns should include a design phase where the implementer can vet an approach with another team member.
 This step is critical for identifying the best approach as soon as possible.
 Teams that skip this step often end up redesigning solutions in code reviews, which has a serious impact on quality, morale, and velocity.